Undergraduate Course Descriptions

 Conventions, Debates, and Campaigns

 Offered every four years to coincide with the U.S. presidential election cycle, this course focuses broadly on the Democratic and Republican national conventions and the post-conventions campaign lasting until election day.
-Seminar members will attend either one or both conventions in order to make a close study of the convention process as well as the role of the convention in launching the two major party nominees.
+Seminar members will travel to one of the two conventions where they will attend a variety of events and gain an in-person understanding of the convention process and the evolving role of conventions in relation to party nominee selection.
 Students will explore how political appeals are fashioned and presented; how campaign themes develop; how efforts are split between persuading the electorate versus mobilizing the party faithful; the role of political parties, non-governmental organizations (NGOs), and political action committees (PACs); how the campaigns forecast governance and serve American democracy.
 Students will produce comprehensive group reports on the conventions, debates, or major aspects of the unfolding campaigns.

 ComPS Capstone Thesis

-- Spring 2023
+• Spring 2023

 Second semester of two semester thesis course.
 Successful completion of COMM 4797 is required for enrollment.
 The capstone thesis is a requirement for all Communication and Public Service Program participants.
 Students complete the primary research project started during COMM 4797.
 For students graduating with a 3.5 cumulative GPA after completing COMM 4897 with a grade of 3.7 or higher, the capstone thesis may be designated as a senior honors thesis in communication and public service.